 Some courses will require students to obtain override permission.
-The most common reasons for students to be unable to enroll in courses are: instructor approval required, department consent required, and course full.
-Most SGSUP students should be able to enroll in department-offered courses without an override.
+The most common reasons for students to be unable to enroll in courses are instructor approval required, department consent required, and course full.
+Most SGSUP students should be able to enroll in school-offered courses without an override.

-To request an override: obtain written/email approval from faculty member.
-Forward faculty approval to SGSUP.gradadvising@asu.edu.
+To request an override: obtain written/email approval from the instructor.
 Complete the Override Request form.
-Student will receive instructions for registering in the course via email.
+Students will receive instructions for registering in the course via email.
 Students must allow for processing time when submitting this request (e.g., if the request is submitted two days before the add-drop deadline, it may not be processed in time to enroll by the deadline).

 Courses that are outside of SGSUP may also have course permissions that restrict registration.
-All inquiries regarding courses that are not offered by SGSUP (GCU, GIS, GPH, PUP) must be directed to the department offering the course.
+All inquiries regarding courses that are not offered by SGSUP (GCU, GIS, GPH, PUP) must be directed to the school offering the course.